Krassnig/CodeDraw/INTRODUCTION.md

 ![07 Images in CodeDraw](https://user-images.githubusercontent.com/24553082/155164429-43e1273a-ed01-4a42-b87f-7e448537ffda.png)

-The first `drawImage()` method takes the width and height of the given image to draw the image.
+The first `drawImage(double x, double y, Image image)` method takes the width and height of the given image to draw the image.
-The second `drawImage()` rescales the image to fit inside the 200x200 bounds.
+The second `drawImage(double x, double y, double width, double height, Image image)` rescales the image to fit inside the 200x200 bounds.
-The third `drawImage()` also rescales the image but also specifies how pixels are supposed to be interpolated.
+The third `drawImage(double x, double y, double width, double height, Image image, Interpolation interpolation)` also rescales the image but also specifies how pixels are supposed to be interpolated.
-Read the documentation or read the Wikipedia article on [Bicubic Interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation) and [Image Scaling](https://en.wikipedia.org/wiki/Image_scaling).
+For more information on interpolation read the CodeDraw documentation of the Interpolation enum or read the Wikipedia article on
+[Bicubic Interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation) and
+[Image Scaling](https://en.wikipedia.org/wiki/Image_scaling).